MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-app-protection-policy-deployment.md

 ---
 title: Troubleshoot Microsoft Intune app protection policy deployment
-description: This articles gives troubleshooting guidance for IT Admins for issues when you deploying Intune app protection policies. ms.date: 09/03/2021 ms.topic: troubleshooting ms.service: microsoft-intune
+description: This articles gives troubleshooting guidance for IT Admins for issues when you deploying Intune app protection policies. ms.date: 04/21/2022 ms.topic: troubleshooting ms.service: microsoft-intune
 ---

 # Troubleshooting app protection policy deployment in Intune

 This article helps IT Admins understand and troubleshoot problems when you apply app protection policies (APP) in Microsoft Intune.
 Follow the instructions in the sections that apply to your situation.
+Browse the guide for additional APP-related troubleshooting guidance, such as [Troubleshooting app protection policy user issues](troubleshoot-mam.md) and [Troubleshoot data transfer between apps](troubleshoot-data-transfer.md).

 ## Before you begin